2020-2021 PROGRAM OVERVIEW FOR INTERNATIONAL TEACHERS

 Housing: Participants will live on or near the host university campus in housing that is arranged for them.
 Dependents are not permitted to accompany the teachers on the program.

 Finances: Each Fulbright teacher will receive a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, medical co-payments, and cultural and other activities.
 Also included in this total is a daily stipend to purchase groceries, meals at local restaurants, or food from on-campus dining services.
-Costs associated with the housing, required program activities, and other program-related expenses are paid in advance by the Fulbright TEA Program and may vary by the host university.
+Costs associated with housing, required program activities, and other program-related expenses are paid in advance by the Fulbright TEA Program and may vary by the host university.